cryptic-io/pmux/README.md

 This repo contains [an example config file](pmux-example.yml), which shows off all possible configuration options.

-The output the stream from this example config looks something like this:
+The stdoutput from this example config looks something like this:

 ```
 2021-09-21T16:32:48.513-06:00 | stubborn-pinger | starting process